-If you have the information above complied, completed, and ready, then you’re set to move on to completing the your Schedule C tax form.
+If you have the information above compiled, completed, and ready, then you’re set to move on to completing your Schedule C tax form.
 You can find a fillable PDF of the form on the IRS’s website or you can use tax preparation software to complete your IRS Schedule C. Whichever approach you choose, your Schedule C form will look the same—and all of these steps apply.

 Schedule C Tax Form Header

 The top part of IRS Schedule C doesn’t have a section header or a name, but it is still important.
 Following these Schedule C instructions, the top part of the form is where you’ll enter:

 - Your name: Your name will be entered in the “Name of proprietor” field.

 - Your social security number: Since the profit on Line 31 carries over to your Form 1040, you must enter your SSN on Schedule C, even if you also have an EIN.

 - Lines A and B: These fields identify your type of business or business activity.
 You only need to include a very brief description on Line A, and the code needed for Line B is included in the IRS’s instructions for Schedule C.